ricardojmendez/Kinect2Remote/README.md

 ## Kinect2Remote and Unity

 Using the Kinect 2 Remote with Unity?
-[You'll need a custom RabbitMQ .Net client](https://github.com/ricardojmendez/rabbitmq-dotnet-client) for now.
+[You'll need to build a custom RabbitMQ .Net client](https://github.com/ricardojmendez/rabbitmq-dotnet-client) for now, since there are two issues with Unity:

+* The Mono version Unity 4.5 includes will throw a SocketException on IPv6-enabled operating systems when attempting to connect to a IPv4 address.
 [See this pull request for details](https://github.com/rabbitmq/rabbitmq-dotnet-client/pull/24).
+* Unity 4.6b17 crashes on my tests when attempting to use either of the final RabbitMQ .Net 3.3.5 clients - neither .Net 3.0 nor 2.0 work.

+## Future extensions

+Some possible extensions I’m considering are:

+* Being able to receive commands to turn on/off some features (such as the data that is being pre-calculated and sent over the wire).

 (To be expanded)